HeRCLab/nocsim/README.md

 as follows:

 * Age: the age of all flits at time of arrival.
-* Hops: the number of hops that a flit takes after it leaves it's originating PE.
+* Hops: the number of hops that a flit takes after it leaves its originating PE.
-* Pending Flits: the number of flits which pending across all PEs and cycles.
+* Pending Flits: the number of flits pending across all PEs and cycles.
-  A flit is pending once it's originating PE has "decided" to inject it, but it has not yet been routed into the NoC.
+  A flit is pending once its originating PE has "decided" to inject it, but it has not yet been routed into the NoC.
 * Change in Pending Flits: the numerically calculated slope in the above Pending Flits metric.
 * Throughput: the number of flits which arrived on a given cycle.

-All matrics are calculated with respect to injection rate.
+All metrics are calculated with respect to injection rate.

 **NOTE**: for the purposes of these results, it is assumed that all PEs have the same injection rate.
 Although nocsim supports specifying a separate